Does my insurance policy automatically cover me if my flexible connector hose bursts?

 The simple answer is no. Because of the varying fill rates (flow volumes) of the washing cycles for dishwashers and washing machines the different dishwasher and washing machine manufacturers are now building their own proprietary flood stop devices to suit their individual machines.

-Should I use the optional Flood Stop Flow Control Adaptors?
+Should I use the optional Flood Stop Control Adapters?

 It is not mandatory to use the flow control adaptors as long as the water flow is restricted to less than 9litres per minute after the flexible hose (this is often done through an end of line flow controlled aerator).
 The flood stop device is governed by a predetermine flow rate.
 To truly govern the rate of flow exiting the flexible hose a flow controller is fitted to the end of the flexible hose.
 When maximum water flow exits the flood stop device and enters the flexible hose, but is then restricted at the exit end of the flexible hose, this truly isolates the hose and eliminates any of the environmental hydraulics in the installation environment including in-line and mixer tap air pockets.